-Galea challenges promoters of personalized and precision medicine to face the reality that your zip code is much more predictive of your health than your genetic code.
+Galea challenges us to face the reality that your zip code is much more predictive of your health than your genetic code.

 The book consists of short, accessible chapters that read like a secular catechism of the old and new faith in social medicine, social epidemiology, and population health.
 Galea skillfully distills complex research findings and connecting our present overinvestment in health care to our values, psychological flaws, and politics.
 He hones in on the consequences of our faith in unfettered individualism and the importance of framing health as a collective value.
 He marshals evidence and common sense to show that we are all swimming in the same water, that our health is shaped by our past, and that our most fateful individual health choices are not socially or politically unfettered.
 He shows, in particular, how public preferences for common-sense policies (say, gun control) can be blocked by the power of special interests, and offers a theory of political change within which he situates public health research and activism.
 This is a welcome corrective to arguments about inequality and poor health that end with a naïve call for redressing economic and racial inequality, without much thought as to how this might get accomplished.